Realty Lebanon provides professional appraisals and evaluation of your property in Lebanon.

 Data is collected on recent sales of properties similar to the subject being valued, called “comparables”.

 Only SOLD properties may be used in an appraisal and determination of a property’s value, as they represent amounts actually paid or agreed upon for properties.
+Sources of comparable data include real estate publications, public records, buyers, sellers, real estate brokers and/or agents, appraisers, and so on.
+Since comparable sales are not identical to the subject property, adjustments may be made for date of sale, location, style, amenities, square footage, site size, etc.

 The main idea is to simulate the price that would have been paid if each comparable sale were identical to the subject property.
 If the comparable is superior to the subject in a factor or aspect, then a downward adjustment is needed for that factor.
 Likewise, if the comparable is inferior to the subject in an aspect, then an upward adjustment for that aspect is needed.
 The adjustment is somewhat subjective and relies on the appraiser’s training and experience.
 From the analysis of the group of adjusted sales prices of the comparable sales, the appraiser selects an indicator of value that is representative of the subject property.
 It is possible for various appraisers to choose different indicator of value which ultimately will provide different property value.